Common questions

 How do nonprofits deploy AI safely?

 Start with governance, not technology.
-Define which AI tools are approved (we typically recommend starting with Microsoft Copilot, ChatGPT Business, or Claude Enterprise depending on your ecosystem).
+Define which AI tools are approved.
 Create a usage policy that addresses data sensitivity — especially if you handle donor, student, or health data.
-Train staff on what they can and can't share with AI.
-Deploy in phases, starting with low-risk use cases (drafting emails, summarizing documents) before moving to anything that touches sensitive data.
-We guide organizations through this entire process.
+Train staff on what they can and cannot share with AI.
+Deploy in phases, starting with low-risk use cases like drafting emails and summarizing documents before moving to anything that touches sensitive data.
+Dragonfish guides organizations through this entire process.

 What is the difference between ChatGPT Business, Microsoft Copilot, and Claude Enterprise?

-All three are enterprise AI platforms with data privacy protections (your data isn't used for training).
+All three are enterprise AI platforms with data privacy protections.
 Microsoft Copilot integrates directly into Microsoft 365 apps — ideal if your organization lives in Outlook, Word, Excel, and Teams.
-ChatGPT Business (by OpenAI) offers a flexible chat interface and custom GPTs, good for general-purpose AI use across any workflow.
-Claude Enterprise (by Anthropic) excels at long document analysis, careful reasoning, and organizations that prioritize safety.
-We help you choose based on your tech stack, use cases, and compliance needs.
+ChatGPT Business offers a flexible interface and custom workflows, good for general-purpose AI use.
+Claude Enterprise excels at long document analysis, careful reasoning, and organizations that prioritize safety.
+Dragonfish helps you choose based on your tech stack, use cases, and compliance needs.

 Security & Compliance